 As part of this, consider performing regular data audits to ensure your numbers are accurate and always capturing activities that are relevant to your business goals.

-If you’d like to be more confident with your website data, why not start with a Google Analytics Health Check?
+If you’d like to be more confident with your website data, why not book a call with a web analyst?
 It will highlight the key areas where you need to improve to get better return on your CRO investment.